Iconectiv: Acquisition by Ericsson

 On June 14, 2011, Ericsson announced an agreement to acquire Telcordia for $1.15 billion.
 On January 12, 2012, Telcordia became a wholly owned subsidiary of Ericsson.
 On June 15, 2011, Ericsson announced the completion of the purchase from private-equity firms Providence Equity Partners and Warburg Pincus, with the goal to pursue industry trends that include mobile broadband, managed services/outsourcing and global OSS/BSS transformation.
 The acquisition, which officially closed on January 12, 2012, added about 2,600 employees to Ericsson's staff.
 On June 4, 2012, Telcordia and its products were officially rebranded as Ericsson.

 In the process of integration, Telcordia's Advanced Technology Solutions business unit, the company's research arm, was rebranded as Applied Communication Sciences, and became a wholly owned subsidiary of Ericsson that operated independently on day-to-day operations pursuant to a proxy structure mandated by the U.S. government.
-In October 2012, Applied Communication Sciences relocated its headquarters to Basking Ridge, New Jersey, occupying the former headquarters of AT&T Wireless.

 In February 2013, Ericsson launched iconectiv for its interconnection business.
 During this time, Ericsson maintained its corporate presence in Plano, Texas and iconectiv's corporate presence in New Jersey.
 In July 2017, iconectiv moved its headquarters from Piscataway to Bridgewater, New Jersey.

+In August 2024, Ericson announced a sale of iconectiv to Koch Equity for $1 billion.
+This transaction was completed a year later.

 Francisco Partners investment

 On August 10, 2017, Francisco Partners announced a $200 million investment in iconectiv and received a 16.7 percent ownership stake in the company.
+In 2025, when Ericsson sold the company, FP also did the same with its equity stake.

 Notable clients

 In 2015, iconectiv won a contract procured by the Federal Communications Commission (FCC) to operate the Number Portability Administration Center (NPAC).
 The service had been operated by Neustar Inc. for 18 years. iconectiv completed the transition from Neustar on May 29, 2018 becoming the Local Number Portability Administrator (LNPA) for the United States.

 iconectiv was awarded the contract from CTIA to provide Common Short Code (CSC) Registry Services, effective January 1, 2016.

-In 2019, the Secure Telephone Identity Governance Authority (STI-GA) selected iconnectiv as the U.S. STI Policy Administrator for supervising measures to ensure voice calls have accurate caller ID.
+In 2019, the Secure Telephone Identity Governance Authority (STI-GA) selected iconectiv as the U.S. STI Policy Administrator for supervising measures to ensure voice calls have accurate caller ID.